Frequently Asked Questions

 What do I need to bring with me to the dive centre?

-Your lunch box (from your hotel), towel, bathing costumes, sun cream, log book, certification card, passport (a photocopy will do) and last but not least, any diving equipment if owned.
+Your towel, bathing costumes, sun cream, log book, certification card, passport (a photocopy will do) and last but not least, any diving equipment if owned.

 How is a typical day of diving scheduled?